hzeller/rpt2paste/README.md

+**Note, this project is now superseded by https://github.com/hzeller/rpt2pnp
+- which does solder dispensing as well as pick and placing**

 KiCAD RPT file to G-Code for didspensing solder paste.

 There are probably better ways.
 This is mostly experimental, working with a solder-paste dispenser